bibleexchange/courses/book-of-romans/003_practical/001_chapter-12-a-living-sacrifice.md

-# A Living Sacrifice - Ch.
-12
+# Chapter 12: A Living Sacrifice

 ## Introduction